 Misconduct Reporting Hotline

 The misconduct reporting hotline is available for anonymous, electronic reporting.
 Please see the Misconduct reporting policy for more information http://policies.depaul.edu/policy/policy.aspx?pid=232

 Other University Employees

-With the limited exception of the confidential reporting resources listed above, all university employees must report to the Title IX Coordinator all relevant details about any sexual violence incidents of which they become aware.
+With the limited exception of the confidential reporting resources listed above, all university employees must report to the director of Gender Equity (Title IX coordinator) all relevant details about any sexual violence incidents of which they become aware.
 The university will need to determine what happened – and will need to know the names of the survivor(s) and the perpetrator(s), any witnesses, and any other relevant facts, including the date, time and specific location of the incident.

 If you are a university employee and a member of the DePaul community has shared information with you related to sexual or relationship violence, please refer to this Step by Step Faculty and Employee Guide.pdf

-When you tell the Title IX Coordinator or another university employee about a sexual violence incident, you have the right to expect the university to take appropriate steps to respond to what happened promptly and equitably.
-In all cases, we strongly encourage individuals to report sexual violence directly to the Title IX Coordinator.
+When you tell the director of Gender Equity (Title IX coordinator) or another university employee about a sexual violence incident, you have the right to expect the university to take appropriate steps to respond to what happened promptly and equitably.
+In all cases, we strongly encourage individuals to report sexual violence directly to the director of Gender Equity.

 As a reporter, am I protected from retaliation?